 Collaborating with veterinary professionals, the New York-based pet insurance company took a deep dive into pet industry data to determine what types of ailments most pet owners end up having to pay for, how much they typically spend, and how to help them prevent issues through covered preventive care.

-The result was a simplified pet insurance offering—one policy with a standard annual limit to keep premiums down, a high reimbursement rate to put money back in your pocket, and three annual deductible options, so you can tailor this straightforward policy to meet your needs.
+The result was a simplified pet insurance offering—one policy with two standard annual limits to choose from, a high reimbursement rate to put money back in your pocket, and three annual deductible options, so you can tailor this straightforward policy to meet your needs.
 The graphic above from Pumpkin’s website provides details on each component.

 What does Pumpkin Pet Insurance cover?

 Your policy’s insurance terms sheet will state exactly what is and isn’t covered, and coverage can vary by policy, pet, and state, so you’ll need to get a free quote and view the policy Pumpkin offers for final terms.
-You can also view sample policies online at www.pumpkin.care/sample-plan.
+You can also view how Pumpkin’s coverage stacks up against competitors on their comparison page.

 What’s not covered?